 There are many books that can help with mental health and wellbeing.
 They can also help you to understand what someone else may be experiencing.
-The books below have been chosen for being both insightful and accessible.
+I have selected the books below for their insight and accessibility.

 Reasons To Stay Alive - Matt Haig